integralfx/MemTestHelper/DDR4 OC Guide.md

 5. Drop tCL by 1 until it's unstable.
    * On AMD, if GDM is enabled drop tCL by 2.

-6. Drop tRCD (and tRP if on Intel) by 1 until unstable.
-Do the same with tRP if on AMD.
+6. On Intel, drop tRCD and tRP by 1 until unstable.

+   On AMD, drop tRCD by 1 until unstable.
+Repeat with tRP.
    * Note: More IMC voltage may be necessary to stabilise tighter tRCD.

 7. Set `tRAS = tCL + tRCD(RD) + 2`.
 Increase if unstable.
-   * Setting tRAS lower than this can incur a [performance penalty](https://www.overclock.net/forum/25801780-post3757.html).
+   * Setting tRAS lower than this can incur a [performance penalty](https://www.overclock.net/threads/official-intel-ddr4-24-7-memory-stability-thread.1569364/page-188#post-25801780).

 8. Set `tRC = tRP + tRAS`.
 Increase if unstable.
    * tRC is only available on AMD and some Intel UEFIs.